-If you’re helping them to buy new clothes, encourage them to choose clothes that are easier to manage, for example, clothes which have poppers instead of buttons.
+If you’re helping them to buy new clothes, encourage them to choose clothes that are easier to manage – for example, clothes that have poppers instead of buttons.

-Read this factsheet on dressing from the Alzheimer’s Society, including tips for helping someone to dress and helping them to choose comfortable clothing.
+Read this factsheet on dressing from the Alzheimer’s Society, which includes tips for helping someone to dress and helping them to choose comfortable clothing.

 Helping someone with dementia to wash and bathe

-Find advice about personal hygiene, including tips for washing, bathing, bed baths and more.
+Read advice about looking after someone else's personal hygiene, including tips for washing, bathing, bed baths and more.